x-yy-x/ai_werewolf/README.md

 - False：隐藏身份映射（为后续用户参加做准备）

 TODO:

     - ui

-    - 未使用的plan策略字段
+    - ~~未使用的plan策略字段~~

     - 允许用户作为一个角色参加

     - 接入LinuxDO元宇宙(?

 欢迎提交分支！！！

+**A multi-model ai werewolf game**

+Game rules explained (simplified):

+Two sides/factions:

+    - Good: villagers and special characters, eg. witch

+    - Bad: werewolves and special characters, eg. werewolf king

+Switches between day and night phases until victory of one side

+Night:

+    - Werewolves choose their target

+    - Witch choose to use antidote on the target or use poison on someone (both potions can only be used once)

+    - Prophet checks if a player is good or bad

+    - Guard decides which person to protect (cannot be same for two consecutive nights)

+Day:

+    - If applicable, the dead ones have their last words spoken

+    - Players that are alive delivers a short speech

+    - Players decide who to vote for, and the one who gets the most votes is killed

 Sidenote and backstory:

-The 1.5 version is an older version of game.py (officially game_v3.1.py)

-It has only basic functions and is very messy

-We then did a reconstruction/refactoring of the code (which is game.py)
+The old version (1.5) has only basic functions and is very messy, so we did a reconstruction/refactoring of the code (the oldest uploaded)

 This time, there are 8 players instead of 6, and the code is more robust

 The output is still a bit messed up but things are generally great

-We are preparing to upload a 3.5 verion on the 30th
+We are preparing to upload another version very soon

-It will have a plan section where users can customize the course and style of game
+It will have a plan section where users can customize the course and style of game (already done)

-There will also be a user version where it is possible to play the game with ai (only singleplayer for now)
+We are working on a user version where it is possible to play the game with ai (only singleplayer for now)

+We hope to create a html version with ui sometime soon, perhaps

--Leonard and Cameron
+- Leonard and Cameron